FAIRsharing/subject-ontology/README.md

 # Usage and License

 Within FAIRsharing, SRAO is used by both curators and our user community to annotate FAIRsharing records.
 SRAO itself is also available for general use from this repository under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Please also see our [License file](LICENSE.md).

 If you wish to use the ontology in your work, you are free to do so.
 The license, as above, is CC-BY-SA, and we request that you also add the FAIRsharing logo to your work wherever you mention the ontology.
 Also, please let us know so we can get a warm feeling inside.